 Example of a Non-Leveraged Rental ROI

-5. Convert the decimal into a percentage like 10.1% which means you will receive 10.1% on your investment each year.
+Using the above example, converting 0.101 into 10.1% which means you will receive 10.1% on your investment each year.

 According to Mashvisor, a real estate investment data analysis company, recommends at least 10% ROI for the U.S. real estate market in 2018.

 The Balance, writing about personal finance for the past 20 years, also agrees that in 2018 U.S. real estate ROI “stabilized at 10%” for non-leveraged properties.